kubermatic/docs/content/kubermatic/master/changelog/2.12/_index.en.md

 pre = "<b></b>"
 +++

+## v2.12.3

+- Fixed extended cluster options not being properly applied
+- A panic that could occur on clusters that lack both credentials and a credentialsSecret was fixed.

 ## v2.12.1

 - VSphere: Fixed a bug that resulted in a faulty cloud config when using a non-default port